 Steve Reifenberg is the co-director of the Keough School's Integration Lab and faculty fellow of the Kellogg Institute for International Studies at the University of Notre Dame.

-I, Steve Reifenberg, am the Executive Director of the Helen Kellogg Institute for International Studies.
-Before coming to Notre Dame in February 2010, I had worked for nearly two decades on international educational, negotiation and development issues at Harvard University.
-From 1996 to 2002, I served as the Executive Director of Harvard’s David Rockefeller Center for Latin American Studies (DRCLAS).
-In 2002, I established Harvard’s first-ever, university-wide office overseas in Santiago, Chile, an office that he directed for seven years.
-I am the former Program Director for Latin America of the Conflict Management Group (CMG) and served as the Director of the Edward S. Mason Program in Public Policy and Management, jointly administered by the Kennedy School of Government and the Harvard Institute for International Development.
-In the early 1980s, I lived and worked for two years at a small orphanage, Domingo Savio, in Santiago, Chile.
-I have written about my experiences in Santiago’s Children: What I Learned About Life Working at an Orphanage in Chile published by the University of Texas Press.
-I continue to be actively involved in Domingo Savio, and also serves on numerous non-profit boards in Chile and the U.S. that deal with innovation, education, conservation, and expanding opportunities for poor children.
+Before coming to Notre Dame in February 2010, Steve worked for nearly two decades on international educational, negotiation and development issues at Harvard University.
+From 1996 to 2002, he served as the Executive Director of Harvard’s David Rockefeller Center for Latin American Studies (DRCLAS).
+In 2002, he established Harvard’s first-ever, university-wide office overseas in Santiago, Chile, an office that he directed for seven years.
+He was the former Program Director for Latin America of the Conflict Management Group (CMG) and served as the Director of the Edward S. Mason Program in Public Policy and Management, jointly administered by the Kennedy School of Government and the Harvard Institute for International Development.
+In the early 1980s, he lived and worked for two years at a small orphanage, Domingo Savio, in Santiago, Chile.
+He has written about his experiences in Santiago’s Children: What I Learned About Life Working at an Orphanage in Chile published by the University of Texas Press.
+He continues to be actively involved in Domingo Savio, and also serves on numerous non-profit boards in Chile and the U.S. that deal with innovation, education, and expanding opportunities for at-risk children.